 Travelling with Food Allergies: The Ultimate Holiday Checklist

-Summer holidays are meant to be a break, a chance to relax, explore new places, and make memories, but for families living with food allergies, travel can be incredibly stressful.
+Holidays are meant to be a break, a chance to relax, explore new places, and make memories, but for families living with food allergies, travel can be incredibly stressful.
 Instead of switching off, you're constantly switched on.
-From scanning menus, translating ingredients, worrying about cross-contact, and planning meals with military precision.
-One small mistake can lead to a medical emergency and that pressure can be exhausting.
+From scanning menus, translating ingredients, worrying about cross-contact, and planning meals with military precision - one small mistake can lead to a medical emergency and that pressure can be exhausting.

 However with the right preparation, travelling with food allergies can be safe, empowering and even FUN!